AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 * You cannot jump to a journey that starts with a **Segment qualification** event.
 * When the jump is executed, the latest version of the target journey is triggered.
 * You can include as many jumps as you need in a journey.
 After a jump, you can add any activity needed.
+* You can have as many jump levels as needed.
+For example, Journey A jumps to journey B, which jumps to journey C, and so on.
 * The target journey can also include as many jumps as needed, except to the origin journey.
 Loop patterns are not supported.
-There is no way to link two or more journeys together to create an infinite loop.
+There is no way to link two or more journeys together which would create an infinite loop.
 The **Jump** activity configuration screen prevents you from doing this.
 * As usual, a unique individual can only be present once in a same journey.
 As a result, if the individual pushed from the origin journey is already in the target journey, then the jump will not trigger the target journey.
 No error will be reported on the jump because this is a normal behavior.

 ## Configuring the jump